Why have an MOT and Service

 Unknown by many, your car may be turned away from its MOT if it doesn’t have enough engine oil or windscreen washer fluid.
 This is because the car needs to be able to pass an emissions check, which requires sufficient oil in the engine for it to run correctly as well as a test that checks the windscreen washers work and can clean the windscreen effectively.

-Oil changes are a necessary part of any car service, however at ATS Euromaster we choose Mobil 1 oil, a fully synthetic motor oil which helps remove engine sludge and returns your engine closer to factory clean than any other engine oil.
+Oil changes are a necessary part of any car service, however at ATS Euromaster we choose Mobil oil due to its superior quality.

 At ATS Euromaster we also check the level of washer fluid in your car and will top it up for you if necessary, so it will be ready for your MOT.

 Your car undergoes a brake servo check as part of its MOT to ensure that it can stop within a safe distance.
 A number of factors can help improve your car’s stopping distance, with working and healthy brake components being a huge contributing factor.

 Our services include a series of brake inspections that check the overall function of your brakes, including a visual check of your brake components and an assessment of your brake fluid which checks the level, boiling point and water content, ensuring that you are getting the most out of your car’s brakes.

 Dashboard lights indicating potential failure of your car’s engine, ABS & traction systems, headlight mainbeam, brake fluid level, power steering and seatbelts can all lead to an MOT failure.
 Warning lights are checked and their causes diagnosed as part of a service, with a full explanation on what is causing the light given at the end of your car’s service, meaning that you can be better prepared come MOT time.